 Take, for example, a seven-year-old, who scores in the top 2-3% of kids his age on standardized tests.
 He may enjoy creating advanced math equations, and know statistics about everything from the Mariana Trench to the world’s fastest and tallest roller coasters; yet he also may be scared of the dark and have a strong attachment to stuffed animals.

 This disparity – called asynchronous development – can make it difficult for kite kids to fit in with any age group.
 Their vocabularies, interests and senses of humor, often are on par with older kids; however, their maturity level tends to be their chronological age – or even younger.
-Especially if they’re “twice exceptional.”
+Especially if they’re twice exceptional (2e).

 If the kite kid is the oldest (or only) child in a family, and he doesn’t have close friends the same age, his parents may not have a good reference point for age-related milestones.
 They may simply know their child is smart and meeting the pediatrician’s age-driven targets.

 “Giftedness” can occur in several forms.
-Therefore, many believe asynchronous development – not the area(s) in which the child is advanced – is actually the hallmark of giftedness.
+Therefore, many believe asynchronous development – not the academic subject(s) in which the child is advanced – is actually the hallmark of giftedness.